| History of Closing Credits StylesOnce the cliffhanger point of each episode of Sons

 and the credits appear - but the music used and the way the credits

 appear varies during the course of the show's 972 episodes.
+Because the original first episode lasted 90 minutes

 in Australia, the first cliffhanger comes at the end of what became